Lab 4

 - Create a new script that uses

-on two dataframes at a time, so you’ll have to first mergecounty_pop
+inner_joinon two dataframes at a time, so you’ll have to first mergecounty_popwithcounty_emp, then merge the resulting dataframe withcounty_educ, and then that result withcounty_inc.

 - The total population by county and year.
 Call this dataframe